Danack/RfcCodex/rfc_attitudes.md

 ### Clear upgrade path

 PHP internals values backwards compatibility more than other projects typically do.
-Where changes that break backwards compatibility need to happen, having a clear upgrade path from the current behaviour to the new behaviour makes it much more likely the RFC will be accepted.
+Changes that break backwards compatibility but need to happen, and have a clear upgrade path from the current behaviour to the new behaviour makes it much more likely the RFC will be accepted.

 This is a large topic, but two examples are: